Santiagor2230/RNN-Attention/README.md

 # RNN-Attention
-Implementation of  RNN with Attention
+Implementation of  RNN with Attention for NLP